 And she did such a great job on TV.

-You know, it's Linda, we have talked about this a lot.
+You know, it's, Linda, we have talked about this a lot.

-I I have friends of mine that they're like, how do you do it?
+I have friends of mine that they're like, how do you do it?

-Like they they start trembling at the thought.
+They start trembling at the thought.

 If they have to give a presentation or a speech of any kind, and they're like, you're on the radio shooting your mouth off three hours a day and on TV, an hour a night.

-And you know, I remember when I started, I had nerve, you know, I got nervous sometimes.
+And, you know, I remember when I started, I had nerve, you know, I got nervous sometimes.

-I remember those days, but it's the number one fear, public speaking is the number one fear people have.
+But it's the number one fear, public speaking is the number one fear people have.

 And I'll tell you when I really learned a very valuable lesson.

-You remember the case of Terry Shivo.
+You remember the case of Terry Shivau?

-Remember, you might remember the balloons and her eyes following the balloons, etc.
+You might remember the balloons and her eyes following the balloons, etc.

-That was just a it was just a terrible case.
+That was just a terrible case.

-If look, if and they were saying, We we don't want anything from you, just let us take care of our daughter.
+And they were saying, we don't want anything from you.

-Now, if it was me and I had parents begging and pleading, and they really wanted to do it, and the doctors were telling me that the odds are like you know, negligible at best.
+Now, if it was me and I had parents begging and pleading and they really wanted to do it and the doctors were telling me that the odds are like, you know, negligible at best.

 There's no chance.